From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: NUMERICAL RESULTS

 \subsection{Label Error Detection and Correction}

-In \autoref{fig:cost_error_comparison-fn}, we compare the number of false negatives (FNs) in the original ground truth (GT) detected by various label error detection methods and labeling strategies.
-As outlined in \autoref{sec:method}, we define label errors as FNs in the original GT.
+In figure~\ref{fig:cost_error_comparison-fn}, we compare the number of FNs in the original GT detected by various label error detection methods and labeling strategies.
+As outlined in~\ref{sec:method}, we define label errors as FNs in the original GT.
 We derive two key insights from the figure: (1) error detection methods make labeling more cost-efficient, and (2) there remains substantial room for improvement.